Indoor Swimming Pool Design, Construction & installation

 Install a sliding dome cover

-There are two options when installing a sliding dome cover, a full height dome and a low profile dome.
-Both of these allow for all year round use and help save on running costs.
-They can also be simply slid back in the summer to allow you to swim in the great outdoors.
-Both types of indoor swimming pool designs can be integrated or attached to the house, Planning permission on this type of enclosure is not normally required, although you should always check with your local planning office as areas of outstanding natural beauty and small gardens may be affected.
+There are two options when installing a sliding dome cover; either a full-height dome or a low-profile dome.
+Either option will help you reduce you running costs, and let you to enjoy your pool all year round; keeping the water temperature contained in winter, and allowing you to simply slide back the cover to swim outdoors in warmer months.
+Both types of indoor swimming pool design can be integrated or attached to the house.
+Planning permission on this type of enclosure is not normally required, although you should always check with your local planning office as Areas of Outstanding Natural Beauty and small gardens may be affected.